 On a First Peak in 1927

-The marriage with Margarete Oehm and the Paris exhibitions are - after the wall pictures - personally and artistically the two major milestones in Baumeister's life.
-He was also well received in Berlin in summer 1927 at the Große Berliner Kunstausstellung (Great Berlin Art Exhibition) where he had his own space.
-There he met Kasimir Malewitsch who likewise exhibited.
+The marriage with Margarete Oehm and the Paris exhibitions are - after the Wall Pictures - personally and artistically the two major milestones in Baumeister's life.
+He was also well received in Berlin in summer 1927 at the Große Berliner Kunstausstellung (https://de.wikipedia.org/wiki/Gro%C3%9Fe_Berliner_Kunstausstellung) where he had his own space.
+There he met Kasimir Malewitsch (Kazimir Malevich) who likewise exhibited.

-As a convinced representative of applied art, he joined the ring neue werbegestalter (circle of new commercial designers) in 1927 to which Kurt Schwitters and other important German typographers belonged.
-But the most important event for Willi Baumeister - as for the entire European avant-garde - was the large 1927 Werkbund exhibition in Stuttgart with the famous Weissenhofsiedlung (Weissenhof Housing Settlement).
+As a convinced representative of applied art, he joined the Ring neue Werbegestalter (Circle of New Commercial Designers) in 1927 to which Kurt Schwitters and other important German typographers belonged.
+But the most important event for Willi Baumeister - as for the entire European avantgarde - was the large 1927 Werkbund exhibition in Stuttgart with the famous Weissenhofsiedlung (Weissenhof Estate).
 Here he not only designed numerous printed materials and stands, but also furnished a number of rooms with his works.

-Through these activities and successes Willi Baumeister was called to the Municipal Applied Arts School (Städelschule) in Frankfurt am Main, where he undertook a professorship from 1928 to 1933.
+Through these activities and successes Willi Baumeister was called to the School of Applied Arts (Städelschule) in Frankfurt am Main, where he undertook a professorship from 1928 to 1933.